dev-0eum/RStat/README.md

-# RStat
+### Goals
-Studying for R &amp; Statistics
+- This repo is for studying Statistics with R Language